elice2026/Unity_In_Wonderland/README.md

 Unity in Wonderland is an interactive educational application designed to help learners build Unity development skills through structured lessons and hands-on practice.

-Developed and published by Elice, this platform provides a guided learning experience that enables users to understand, apply, and retain core Unity concepts through progressive training.
+Developed and published by **Elice**, this platform provides a guided learning experience that enables users to understand, apply, and retain core Unity concepts through progressive training.

 ---